My child has a rash. Does this mean my child has an allergy?

 Allergy is a common problem among children, who can react to various harmless substances in the environment including foods and materials that are breathed in or come into contact with the skin.

-Allergy can cause or worsen a range of problems including eczema, asthma, rhinitis/hay fever, and urticaria (hives).
+Allergy can cause or worsen a range of problems including eczema, asthma, rhinitis/hay fever, urticaria (hives) and other rashes.
 Severe reactions known as anaphylaxis are less common but need to be managed carefully.

 I have an appointment to bring my son to your allergy clinic very soon.
 What is skin prick testing and will they need this?

-The history you give of your child’s allergic reactions guides which tests are done.
+The history you give of your child’s allergic reactions will guide which test is required.
 If you have any photographs of rashes/reactions it is very useful to bring these with you to the appointment.
-We will perform skin prick testing if indicated.
+We will perform allergy skin prick testing or blood testing, as required.

 Skin prick testing shows an allergic response to a specific allergen and is available for most common food and inhaled allergens.
 It is a useful test for looking at immediate type allergic reactions, and is a relatively safe and simple test, involving superficial pin pricking of the skin with minimal discomfort.
 It is usually performed on the inner forearm but other areas can be used if there is active eczema present.